giovannellilab/Geomosaic/docs/commands/prerun.md

 ```

 #### What to expect after `geomosaic prerun` for SLURM
-The following scripts are created the same folder of the `gmsetup.yaml`:
+If you have executed this command in the same folder where `gmsetup.yaml` is located, you should see in the same directory the following files:

 - `/geomosaic_test/slurm_geomosaic.sh`
 - `/geomosaic_test/slurm_extdb_geomosaic.sh`